ordina-jworks/ordina-jworks.github.io/_posts/2019-04-14-istio-service-mesh-s2s.md

 ```

 After this RBAC config is applied, requests to the test-app services will start failing again.
-The test-app currently doesn't have a role attached to it's service account that allows it to access the Couchdb database.
+The test-app currently doesn't have a role attached to its service account that allows it to access the Couchdb database.
 Therefor all requests to the service will be rejected with an HTTP error code of 403.

 The following manifest creates a role that allows access to the Couchdb service for all GET requests on any given path.